I’m back filming for Escape to the Country and away from Daniel and the dog for the first time in months. The first time filming in a year.

 And this is it.
 There is coming home and there is writing this.
 And this is now this.
 All there ever is, is this.

-I’d love to know your thoughts about your Asymmetric self.
+I’d love to know your thoughts about Conistan Water.
 Drop me a message with any thoughts, comments, questions, queries or insights that pop up while reading the blog.
 I’d love to hear from you!